-"Ever since I was little I enjoyed playing basketball and I am usually on a recreational team," he said, "but this year I couldn't do it
+"Ever since I was little I enjoyed playing basketball and I am usually on a recreational team," he said, "but this year I couldn't do it because I had too much homework."

 He enjoys following both college and professional basketball.
 His favorite college basketball teams are UNC "because my Dad went there" and Villanova.
 His favorite pro team is the 76ers.